garthheff/CTF-Hints/bsidesgtlibrary.md

 <details>
 <summary>Hint 7</summary>

-The username is related to the room theme.
+Check the website for possible usernames

 </details>

 <details>
 <summary>Hint 8</summary>

-Try SSH password testing with the hinted wordlist and the discovered or guessed username.
+Try SSH password testing with the hinted wordlist and the discovered username.

 </details>